Why Won’t My Baby Sleep?

 Are any of these explanations the real truth?

 Sometimes.
-But barring those times when your child has a burning temperature or a new tooth coming in, the real reason most babies won’t sleep or stay asleep is that they just haven’t learned how.
+But barring those times when your child has a burning temperature or a new tooth coming in, the real reason your baby won’t sleep or stay asleep is that they just haven’t learned how.

 We all have routines that help us make the journey into sleep each night.
 We have bedtime routines that we tend to do without really thinking about it, and we do these things because they help us transition from a busy day to a restful sleep.